zzzprojects/Bulk-Operations/README.md

 ```

 ##### Readability
-Remove useless code which would have required to create your own mapping and keep the essentials.
+Remove useless code that would have required you to create your own mapping and keep the essentials.

 ## Support
 Contact our outstanding customer support for any request.
 We usually answer within the next business day, hour, or minutes!